Xeriscape-Network/Community-Documentation/docs/minecraft/guidelines.md

 Trading real-world items or currency is forbidden, as engaging in transactions to buy or sell in-game items, including accounts, violates Minecraft’s EULA.
 An exception to this rule is when players trade or compensate each other for services or tasks (such as building structures) to be completed on the server.
 Please be aware that **these transactions are not enforceable by staff and are to be entered into at your own risk**.

 ## Trapping & Exploitation
-Please refrain from devising traps that use portals or hidden ports within safe/protected areas to capture, or to "soft-lock" them, making it impossible to leave without staff assistance.
-Some examples of "soft-locking" players include:
+Please refrain from creating traps or using gameplay mechanics to soft-lock other players, making it impossible for them to leave, escape, or play without the assistance of a staff member.

-- A portal that leads to death overtime, including wither, water, poison, or any other means of damage over time in Minecraft.
+Prohibited trapping methods and examples include:

-- Portal trapping; Surrounding a portal in blocks that prevent players from exiting the portal blocks or interacting with the game client menus and chat.
+- **Portal Trapping:** Surrounding a portal in blocks that prevent players from exiting the portal blocks or interacting with the game client menus and chat.
+- **Death Trap Portals:** A portal that leads to immediate or guaranteed death over time, including setups utilizing the Wither effect, suffocation, poison, or any other means of damage over time.
-- Bed trapping a player in a bed while utilizing gameplay mechanics to kill that player immediately after they have respawned.
+- **Spawn Trapping:** Bed trapping a player in a bed while utilizing gameplay mechanics to kill that player immediately after they have respawned.
-- Using TPA requests to kill players upon teleportation.
+- **TPA/Teleportation Traps:** Using teleportation requests (`/tpa`) to lure and kill players.

 ## Alternate Accounts
 Multiple accounts connecting from the same network will be handled on a case-by-case basis.
 Please notify a staff member if the accounts are either individual players or alternate accounts; Unreported accounts will be treated as alternate accounts of another account.